Criticism doesn't affect me, working on technique to win medal at Olympics: Sindhu

 "We are doing a lot of work on technique and skill workouts and everything will be planned and it will go well in the Olympic season," Sindhu exuded confidence while talking about the Tokyo Games.
 The 24-year-old from Hyderabad, who claimed a silver at the Rio Olympics, will have the opportunity to emulate wrestler Sushil Kumar in becoming the second Indian to secure two Olympic medals when she turns up at the Tokyo Games.

 "He (Sushil) has done really well for the country and I hope and wish that I also do well and get a medal in Tokyo.
 It never crossed my mind where I think about others.
 It is step by step for me.
 So, I think I need to train hard and give my best," she said.
-"It won't be easy though, this time in 2020, we start off with Malaysia and Indonesia in January and it goes on as there are a few tournaments for Olympic qualification.
+"It won't be easy though, this time in 2020, we start off with Malaysia (January 7 to 12) and Indonesia (January 14 to 19) and it goes on as there are a few tournaments for Olympic qualification.
 So all the tournaments will be important for us."

 While Olympics is still seven months away, Sindhu is currently looking to entertain home fans at the fifth season of the Premier Badminton League which will be held from January 20 to February 9.
 "I am really looking forward to the PBL this year.
 It is happening in January and I think all the teams are equally strong.
 So every match will be important.
 We can't say one team is strong and the other is not," said Sindhu, who was retained by Hyderabad Hunters for Rs 77 lakh in the PBL auction.